Presenter: Megan Brazas, MA, CCC-SLP, QOM

-"How to use the picture exchange as well as teaching the vocabulary was good."
+"Learning how to use picture exchange when teaching vocabulary was good.
+I liked all of the course content."
 N.C.
 (Aug.
 2022)

 "There was a lot of information and examples provided that allowed for application of the knowledge.
 I liked the demonstrations for carryover of skills for more than communication for basic statements."
 A.R.
 (July 2022)